curtischong/kaggle-solutions-old/competitions/Child Mind Institute - Detect Sleep States.md

 		- https://github.com/nikhilmishradevelop/kaggle-child-mind-institute-detect-sleep-states/blob/main/nbs/ensembling_experiments.ipynb
 #### Takeaways
 - In time series problems where are you **identifying events** within the series (not predicting future values), you can double your training data (and get better results) by reversing all the events in the time series.
+- When postprocessing is annoying (e.g. there's a constraint where there's only two awake/onset events a day), you can use two models:
+	- 1) The first to give you probability distributions of where the event is
+	- 2) The second to interpret these peaks and sharpen the result
+		- Cause simply taking the max points won't yield the best results
+- You can use [[Weighted Boxes Fusion (WBF) ensembling]] rather than taking the mean of all model outputs
+- Making anglez absolute can give you a boost in CV